lzell/AIProxySwift/README.md

 ### How to ensure OpenAI returns JSON as the chat message content

+If you need to enforce a strict JSON contract, please use Structured Outputs (the next example) instead of this approach.
+This approach is referred to as 'JSON mode' in the OpenAI docs, and is the predecessor to Structured Outputs.

+JSON mode is enabled with `responseFormat: .jsonObject`, while Structured Outputs is enabled with `responseFormat: .jsonSchema`.

-Use `responseFormat` *and* specify in the prompt that OpenAI should return JSON only:
+If you use JSON mode, set `responseFormat` *and* specify in the prompt that OpenAI should return JSON only:

 ```swift
     import AIProxy